NaixGames/Polycosmos/README.md

 Settings:
 - Number of Pact of Punishments: tweak how high each pact of punishment starts, and so how many of this items are in the pool.
 - Value of filler items: tweak how much currency each filler item gives you.
 Can use to turn off filler items
+- Number of locations behind the score system in the score based mode.

 Quality of Life:
 - Contractor have all upgrades available to buy from the start.